Aparri: Tourism

-Aparri is known for its foods such as the "bulung-unas", or Ribbon Fish (aka Belt Fish), which are in abundance during January and early February.
-"Kilawin naguilas-asan" is a fillet of smaller "bulung-unas" which are leftover baits, soaked in Ilocos vinegar, seasoned with salt and pepper, finely cut onions and ginger.
+Aparri is known for its foods such as the "bulung-unas", or ribbon fish (aka belt fish), which are in abundance during January and early February.
+"Kilawin naguilas-asan" is a fillet of smaller "bulung-unas" which are leftover baits, soaked in Ilocos vinegar and seasoned with salt and pepper as well as finely cut onions and ginger.
 Ludong, a variety of Pacific salmon, is the Philippines' most expensive fish, ranging from 4,000 pesos to 5,000 per kilo.
 Because of its price and its distinct taste and smell, it is also nicknamed "President Fish".
-Caught only in the Aparri delta when, after a heavy rainfall, these fish are washed down by the fast raging water from the south, down to the mouth of the Cagayan River where it meets the Babuyan Sea.
-Freshwater fish by nature, the salt water contributes to their super delicious taste.
+Caught only in the Aparri delta when, after a heavy rainfall, these fish are washed down by the fast-raging water from the south, down to the mouth of the Cagayan River, where it meets the Babuyan Sea.
+Freshwater fish by nature, the saltwater contributes to their delicious taste.
 Ludong is available only in the rainy months of October and early November.

 Aparri's attractions also include its sandy beaches and town fiesta.
-May 1 to 12 of every year, the town's fiesta celebrates the patron saint San Pedro Gonzales of Thelmo with nightly festivities at the auditorium, crowning of Miss Aparri beauty pageant and the "Comparza."
+Between May 1 and 12 of every year, the town's fiesta celebrates the patron saint San Pedro Gonzales of Thelmo with nightly festivities at the auditorium, crowning of the Miss Aparri beauty pageant, and the "Comparza".

 It is home to the Archdiocesan Shrine of Our Lady of the Most Holy Rosary and the Shrine of San Lorenzo Ruiz de Manila.
 Holy Week is celebrated in Aparri with the observance of Holy Thursday and Good Friday in the town churches.
-On the early hours of Easter Sunday, the "Domingo Sabet" celebrates the meeting of Jesus and the Holy Mother after the resurrection.
+In the early hours of Easter Sunday, the "Domingo Sabet" celebrates the meeting of Jesus and the Holy Mother after the resurrection.

 Government

 Local government

 Aparri is part of the first legislative district of the province of Cagayan.
 It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The mayor, vice mayor, and councilors are elected directly by the people through an election held every three years.